Arthur151/ROMP/docs/installation.md

 ## Installation

-We have tested the code on Ubuntu 18.04/20.04 and Centos 7.
+We have tested the code on Ubuntu 18.04/20.04, Centos 7 and Windows.

 ### Download models